Spirit of Truth and

 II.
-The Commentary on the great drama of the Sixth Trumpet is presented by means of twelve principal “Scenes.”
+The Commentary on the great drama of the Sixth Trumpet is presented by means of fourteen principal “Scenes.”
 Scene 5 has two parts, and so does Scene 10.
-Seven of the twelve scenes are dedicated to the Two Witnesses.
+Eight of the twelve scenes are dedicated to the Two Witnesses.

 Scene 1.
 The four angels "bound at the great river Euphrates" are released.

 Scebe 2.
 Out of Asia, two hundred million horses bringing fire, smoke, and sulfur!